corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 ### 3. Update your Gradle build file

-You can make several beneficial adjustments to your Gradle build file beyond simply incrementing the versions as described in the step above.
+You can make several beneficial changes to your Gradle build file beyond simply incrementing the versions as described in the step above.

 #### Add CorDapp metadata